 5. Apply for Home Buyer’s Assistance Programs

 There are a number of national and local home buyer’s assistant programs that can help you qualify for a mortgage, especially if you are a first-time home buyer.
-HUD is a good place to start but the USDA has a program that you may qualify for if you live in a more rural area.
+HUD is a good place to start and the USDA also has a program.

 Many states and counties also have assistance programs that you can use to help with a down payment or closing costs.
 Start by looking locally and expand to a nationwide search.
 Depending on your circumstances, you may also want to consider Habitat for Humanity.